HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Chicago has thousands of pre-2010 AC units still running R-22 refrigerant.
 R-22 production was banned in 2020, making R-22 compressors scarce and expensive.

 If your R-22 AC needs a compressor, replace the whole system with new R-410A equipment instead.
-The $1,500-$2,000 difference in price buys you a complete new AC with 10-year warranty instead of an expensive repair on aging equipment.

 Most AC compressors come with a 10-year parts warranty from the manufacturer.
 But here's what almost nobody explains clearly: the warranty covers the compressor part, not the labor to replace it.